-A student qualifies as part-time if registered for less than 12 credit hours in each semester.
-Part-time students taking nine or more credit hours must attend all chapel services (except for split-chapel).
-All part-time students must participate in at least two semesters of Ministry Formation before receiving a degree or certificate.
+A student is considered part-time if they are registered for fewer than 12 credit hours in a semester.
+Part-time students enrolled in nine or more credit hours are required to attend all chapel services, with the exception of split-chapel.
+Additionally, all part-time students who plan to earn a degree or certificate must participate in Ministry Formation.
+For more information about the requirements for Ministry Formation, please refer to Section 2: Student Life, under Student Development.